Unity-Technologies/EditorXR/README.md

 ### Assembly Definitions
 In order to support a variety of platform configurations, and to optionally strip its code out of player builds, EditorXR uses assembly definitions.
 The EditorXR assembly definition must reference both platform SDK packages (SteamVR or Oculus VR) from the Asset Store.
 These packages do not include assembly definitions in their current forms, so after importing EditorXR, you must add them.

-For easy set-up, EditorXR includes a .unitypackage (`Patches/Dependencies_asmdef.unitypackage`) containing these assembly definitions in the locations they are likely to be needed.
-This package also contains an assembly definition for the PolyToolkit, which is also referenced by EditorXR.
+For easy set-up, EditorXR includes a .unitypackage (`Patches/Dependencies_asmdef.unitypackage`) containing an assembly definition for the PolyToolkit, which is also referenced by EditorXR.

-This is not required for Unity versions 2019.1 and above.
+This is not required for Unity versions 2019.1 and above, though you will need an assembly definition in order to reference PolyToolkit.

 ## All contributions are subject to the [Unity Contribution Agreement (UCA)](https://unity3d.com/legal/licenses/Unity_Contribution_Agreement)
 By making a pull request, you are confirming agreement to the terms and conditions of the UCA, including that your Contributions are your original creation and that you have complete right and authority to make your Contributions.